esper-io/console_docs/docs/company-settings/company-code.md

 In this example, ESP is a three-letter abbreviation for our company, Esper.
 DOC signifies the documentation team.

 :::tip
-You can change your shortcode after you’ve provisioned devices.
-The devices provisioned before the change will display the old shortcode prefix.
+You can change your shortcode after onboarding devices.
+The devices onboarded before the change will display the old shortcode prefix.
 The new shortcode will be displayed in the Esper Console and used for API, SDK, and CLI calls.
 :::

 Step 1: Click the profile icon at the top right corner of the Console.
 Choose ‘Company Settings’ from the drop down.